Scripter17/url-cleaner/format.md

 Both `\r\n` and `\n` are valid line separators.

+Whether or not the empty string contains zero lines or one empty line is explicitly avoided by having empty input and output lines be ignored.

 ## Chunks

 A stream of chunks is a stream of each chunk's lines, as defined above.